-3.2.1 The professional education of the faculty members, their preparation and experience in clinical practice, teaching and research must be adequate to meet the stated objectives and outcomes of the program.
-There must be mechanisms for the appointment, review and reappointment of faculty members, including those with administrative positions.
-One (1) or more program faculty members must be Fellows of the Royal College of Dentists of Canada (RCDC) in orthodontics and dentofacial orthopedics.
+3.2.1 The professional education of the faculty members, their preparation, and experience for clinical practice, teaching, and research must be adequate to meet the stated objectives and outcomes of the program.
+There must be mechanisms for the appointment, review, and reappointment of faculty members, including those with administrative positions.
+One (1) or more program faculty members must be Fellows of the Royal College of Dentists of Canada (RCDC) in endodontics.

 - a.
-List alphabetically the names of full-time, half-time and part-time faculty members teaching in the specialty program. - b.
-Provide on site the current curricula vitae of these faculty members. - c.
-Attach as an appendix, the mechanisms for the appointment, review and reappointment of full-time faculty members, including those with administrative positions. - d.
-Describe the review and appointment/reappointment process for half-time and part- - e. time faculty members. - f.
+List alphabetically the names of all full time, half time and part time faculty members teaching in the specialty program. - b.
+Provide on-site the current curricula vitae of these faculty members. - c.
+Attach as an appendix, the mechanisms for the appointment, review and reappointment of full time faculty members, including those with administrative positions.

+- d.
+Describe the review and appointment/reappointment process for half time and part time faculty members. - e.
 Identify the number of program faculty members who hold Fellowship in the RCDC.